realnews-gateway/emergency-publishing-system/emergency-channel/router/design.md

 ## 1. Purpose

-The Router is responsible for selecting the optimal processing path for each piece of content entering the Emergency Channel.
+The Router is the **content‑level decision engine** of the Emergency Channel.
-It ensures that messages are delivered reliably, efficiently, and with minimal latency, even under unstable network conditions or partial system failures.
+Its purpose is to determine the optimal **content processing path** for each sanitized item, selecting which internal component should handle it next (e.g., distributor, storage, micro‑feed).

+The Router does **not** perform network routing, proxy selection, or transport‑layer decisions.
+Those responsibilities belong to the `network-access-layer`.

-The Router does not modify content; it only determines where and how the content should be processed and stored.
+The Router is strictly **representation‑agnostic** and **non‑destructive**: it does not modify content, only determines its internal path.

 ---

 ## 2. Responsibilities

-The Router performs several key functions:
+The Router performs several key content‑routing functions:

-### 2.1 Path Selection
+### 2.1 Content Path Selection

-- Choose the most suitable processing path based on content type, size, and priority
+- Selects the appropriate internal path based on content type, urgency, and system state
-- Select nodes or regions with the lowest latency and highest availability
+- Chooses between distributor, storage, micro‑feed, or fallback paths
-- Adapt routing decisions dynamically based on real-time system metrics
+- Ensures deterministic routing decisions for auditability

-### 2.2 Load Balancing
+### 2.2 Content Load Distribution

-- Distribute traffic evenly across available nodes
+- Distributes content across multiple distributors
-- Prevent overload on any single node or region
+- Prevents overload of any single content‑handling component
-- Shift traffic away from congested or degraded nodes
+- Balances throughput across available content paths

-### 2.3 Fault Tolerance
+### 2.3 Content‑Level Fault Tolerance

-- Detect node failures or degraded performance
+- Detects failures in content‑handling components (e.g., distributor
+  unavailable)
-- Automatically reroute content to healthy nodes
+- Automatically reroutes content to healthy alternatives
-- Ensure no single point of failure in the routing layer
+- Ensures no single point of failure in the content pipeline

 ### 2.4 Policy Enforcement

-- Apply routing rules based on system configuration
+- Applies routing rules defined by system configuration
-- Enforce priority handling for critical content
-- Support region-based or content-type-based routing policies
+- Supports priority‑based or content‑type‑based routing policies
+- Ensures compliance with operational constraints

+All responsibilities operate strictly at the **content layer**, not the network layer.

+---

 ## 3. Routing Architecture

-The Router is designed as a lightweight, stateless component that makes fast routing decisions based on real-time system conditions.
+The Router is designed as a lightweight, stateless component that makes fast, deterministic routing decisions.
-It does not store content or maintain long-term state; instead, it relies on metrics and signals from other modules to determine the optimal path.
+It does not store content or maintain long‑term state; instead, it relies on signals from other modules (Distributor, Storage, Health subsystem).

 ### 3.1 Stateless Core

 - Routing decisions are computed per request
 - No persistent state is stored inside the Router
-- All stateful information (health, load, availability) is fetched from external modules
+- All stateful information (health, availability, backlog) is fetched from external modules

-### 3.2 Metrics-Driven Decision Making
+### 3.2 Signal‑Driven Decision Making

 Routing decisions are influenced by:

-- Node health and heartbeat signals
+- Distributor health signals
-- Latency measurements across regions
-- Storage backend availability
+- Storage availability
+- Micro‑feed readiness
-- Sanitizer load and queue depth
+- Backlog or queue depth of content‑handling components
-- Distributor performance metrics
+- System‑wide routing policies

+No network‑layer metrics (latency, region, bandwidth, link health) are used.

 ### 3.3 Modular Routing Pipeline

-The routing pipeline consists of several independent stages:
+The routing pipeline consists of several isolated stages:

 - Input normalization
 - Policy evaluation
-- Node scoring
+- Content‑node scoring
 - Path selection
 - Failover evaluation
 - Final routing decision

-Each stage is isolated and testable, allowing the Router to evolve without breaking the entire system.
+Each stage is testable and replaceable, allowing the Router to evolve without affecting the rest of the Emergency Channel.

+---

 ## 4. Routing Strategies

-The Router supports multiple routing strategies to accommodate different system conditions and content types.
+The Router supports multiple **content‑level** routing strategies.
-Strategies can be combined or switched dynamically based on real-time metrics.
+These strategies can be combined or switched based on system state.

-### 4.1 Latency-Optimized Routing
+### 4.1 Priority‑Based Routing

-- Prioritizes nodes with the lowest measured latency
-- Continuously updates latency scores based on recent requests
-- Ideal for time-sensitive content and high-traffic periods
+- Routes urgent or critical content through fast‑path distributors
+- Defers low‑priority content to slower or batch‑oriented paths

-### 4.2 Availability-Optimized Routing
+### 4.2 Availability‑Optimized Routing

-- Prefers nodes with the highest uptime and stability
+- Prefers distributors or storage backends that are currently healthy
-- Avoids nodes with recent failures or degraded performance
+- Avoids components with recent failures or degraded performance
-- Suitable for large or critical content that must not fail

-### 4.3 Load-Aware Routing
+### 4.3 Load‑Aware Routing

-- Distributes traffic based on current node load
+- Distributes content based on backlog or queue depth
-- Prevents overload by shifting traffic away from congested nodes
+- Prevents overload of any single distributor
-- Uses queue depth and CPU/memory metrics to estimate load
+- Ensures smooth throughput under high load

-### 4.4 Policy-Based Routing
+### 4.4 Policy‑Driven Routing

-- Applies administrator-defined routing rules
+- Applies administrator‑defined routing rules
-- Supports region-based, content-type-based, or priority-based policies
+- Supports content‑type‑based or urgency‑based routing
-- Ensures compliance with system-wide operational constraints
+- Ensures compliance with operational constraints

+All strategies operate strictly on **content‑handling components**, not network nodes.

 ---

 ## 5. Extensibility

-The Router is designed to be easily extensible:
+The Router is designed for long‑term extensibility:

 - New routing strategies can be added without modifying existing ones
-- Node scoring algorithms can be replaced or enhanced
+- Content‑node scoring algorithms can be replaced or enhanced
-- Additional metrics can be integrated into the decision pipeline
+- Additional health or backlog signals can be integrated
-- Failover logic can be extended to support multi-region redundancy
+- Failover logic can be extended to support new content paths

 The modular architecture ensures that improvements to routing logic do not disrupt the rest of the Emergency Channel.

 ---

 ## 6. Summary

-The Router is a stateless, metrics-driven, and highly extensible component that determines the optimal processing path for all content.
+The Router is a stateless, deterministic, and highly extensible content‑routing component.
-Its design ensures reliability, low latency, and fault tolerance across the entire Emergency Channel pipeline.
+Its design ensures reliable path selection, strong fault tolerance, and clean separation from the network layer.

+It forms a critical part of the Emergency Channel pipeline, ensuring that sanitized content flows through the correct internal paths before distribution and publication.